 Compute Solutions in Azure

-• App Service.
-Azure App Service is a fully managed web hosting service for building web apps, mobile back ends and RESTful APIs.
-From small websites to globally scaled web applications, Azure has the pricing and performance options and that fit your needs.
+- App Service.
+Azure App Service is a managed hosting service for building web apps, mobile back ends, and RESTful APIs.
+It is commonly used for web applications that need managed infrastructure, deployment options, and scaling support.

 Types of Autoscaling